The 30 Best Gift Ideas for Sourdough Bakers

 The Sourdough Whisperer by Elaine Boddy: A must-have book for sourdough lovers!
 I love flipping through this and studying her recipes.
 She has a very unique style that favors overnight fermentation and colder homes (64-68°F).
 A fresh perspective on sourdough for sure!

 Flourside Bannetons: Get 5% off with code TSG5.
-These bannetons are insanely good.
+My new favorite size is the Oval – Spiral (MD).

 The wood pulp material absorbs excess moisture, providing a perfect surface for scoring and a nice, thin, crackly crust after baking.